🌕

 If the believing spouse departs or the household breaks (1 Cor 7:15), the children's status follows whichever parent they're with.
 The covering follows the covenant-keeper, not the household structure.

-IX.
+XI.
 The Hardest Question

 This is the section most people won't want to read.
 But the text says what it says.